tiarno/reachtim/content/articles/psutil1.md

 ### Part 1: Get the Data {: .article-title}

 We want to create a data structure that follows this pattern.
 You can add or remove any data that psutil supports in this step.
+The end point is the user, who will be looking at a jqplot chart, so it is good to keep that data structure in the back of your mind.
+What jqplot will want is a list of two-element lists, one of which is a datetime, something like this:

+    [[datetime1, y-value1], [datetime2, y-value2], [datetime3, y-value3], and so on.]

+That structure isn't the most efficient way to gather the data, but it's always important to remember where you're going.

 As my first step I wasn't sure of what I needed and would use and I had a few more measurements.
 I figured that as time went by and I saw the actual needs of the machine this would change, and could be easily changed.